ConnorPerrin/TiberiumAlliancesMod/Tutorials/README.md

 # TiberiumAlliancesMod - Tutorials

-So, you've come to this section because you enjoy playing [Tiberium Alliance](http://tiberiumalliances.com/), might have a mod-pack or two installed and you want to create your own mod or two?
+So, you've come to this section because you enjoy playing [Tiberium Alliance](http://tiberiumalliances.com/), might have a mod-pack or two installed and you want to create your own mod-pack?
 Well you've come to the right place.
 This section of the repository is dedicated to giving you a basic understanding of how to create simple mods.

 ## Prerequisites